dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

   operation to perform

 Note that most instructions do not use all of the fields.
-Unused fields should be set to zero.
+Unused fields must be set to zero.

-The wide instruction encoding is as follows:
+As discussed below in `64-bit immediate instructions`_, some basic instructions denote that a 64-bit immediate value follows.
+Thus the wide instruction encoding is as follows:

  =================  =============
  64 bits (MSB)      64 bits (LSB)